 All these systems share the presence of power-law distributed events, considered the hallmark of operating at (or close to) a second-order phase transition \cite{Bak}.
-For example, \emph{neuronal avalanches}, i.e, cascades of activations clustered in time, have been crucial to scrutinize the emergent dynamical behavior in neural populations \cite{BP2003}.
-However, unlike von Neumann neighborhood in discrete systems, the clustering statistics in continuous embeddings \cite{Villegas2022}, either temporal or spatial, rely on nearest-neighbors distance assumptions with an intrinsic degree of freedom: there is not a unique way to define clusters in the system.
+For instance, \emph{neuronal avalanches}, i.e., cascades of activations clustered in time, have been crucial to scrutinize the emergent dynamical behavior in neural populations \cite{BP2003}.
+However, unlike the von Neumann neighborhood in discrete systems, clustering statistics in continuous embeddings \cite{Villegas2022}, either temporal or spatial, rely on nearest-neighbor distance assumptions with an intrinsic degree of freedom: there is no unique way to define clusters in the system.
 The time-bin issue in determining neuronal avalanches is an example of this \cite{levina2017, MAM-RMP}.

-Vegetation patterns are ubiquitous in arid and semi-arid ecosystems \cite{rietkerk2008}.
-There, different large-scale patterns exhibit unambiguous spatial scales (e.g., Namibian fairy circles \cite{tarnita2017}), leading to active and long-lasting debates and theoretical approaches \cite{kefi2007,rietkerk2002,rietkerk2008,martinez2014}.
-By contrast, deciphering collective phenomena in large-scale saturated complex ecological systems like rainforests and, in particular, the ecological patterns they show represents a fundamental open problem in theoretical ecology \cite{Levin1992, Legendre1989, Sole2012}.
-Only a few studies have evidenced scale-free patterns, as the low-canopy gaps (after recent recolonizations) of Barro Colorado Island (BCI) \cite{sole1995} or different Kalahari arid landscapes, due to interacting effects of global-scale resource constraints \cite{Scanlon}.
-Otherwise, cluster-based approaches have allowed, e.g., to identify the scales of spatial aggregation and the corresponding tree clusters in Malaysian Tree Species \cite{Plotkin}.
-However, the way to cluster actual multivariate point patterns (beyond naive Newmann clustering tentatives) or, at least, how to extract their characteristic spatial scales is still an important issue that remains to be solved.
+Vegetation patterns are ubiquitous in arid and semiarid ecosystems \cite{rietkerk2008}.
+There, different large-scale patterns exhibit unambiguous spatial scales (e.g., Namibian fairy circles \cite{tarnita2017}), leading to long-lasting active debates and theoretical approaches \cite{kefi2007,rietkerk2002,rietkerk2008,martinez2014}.
+On the contrary, deciphering collective phenomena in large-scale saturated complex ecological systems such as rainforests, particularly the ecological patterns they show, represents a fundamental open problem in theoretical ecology \cite{Levin1992, Legendre1989, Sole2012}.
+Only a few studies have evidenced scale-free patterns, such as the low canopy gaps (after recent recolonizations) of Barro Colorado Island (BCI) \cite{sole1995} or different arid landscapes of the Kalahari, due to interacting effects of global resource constraints \cite{Scanlon}.
+Regarding semiarid environments, recent theoretical insights have demonstrated how environmental temporal variability can promote the emergence of vegetation patches with broadly distributed cluster sizes \cite{Paula}.
+Otherwise, cluster-based approaches have allowed, e.g., to identify the scales of spatial aggregation and the corresponding tree clusters in Malaysian tree species \cite{Plotkin}.
+However, how to cluster actual multivariate point patterns (beyond naive Newmann clustering tentatives) or, at least, how to extract their characteristic spatial scales, especially in saturated environments, is still an important issue to be solved.